ray-x/navigator.lua/README.md

 - Easy code navigation, view diagnostic errors, see relationships of functions, variables

-- A plugin combines power of LSP and 🌲🏡 treesitter together.
+- A plugin combines power of LSP and 🌲🏡 Treesitter together.
 Not only provids a better highlight but also help you analyse symbol context effectively.

-Here are examples
+Here are some examples

-#### Example: Javascripts closure
+#### Example: Javascript closure

 The following screenshot shows javascript call tree 🌲 of variable `browser` insides a closure.
 This feature is similar to incoming & outgoing calls from LSP.
 It is designed for the symbol analysis.
 ![js_closure_call_tree](https://user-images.githubusercontent.com/1681295/119120589-cee23700-ba6f-11eb-95c5-b9ac8d445c31.jpg)

 Explanation:
 - The first line of floating windows shows there are 3 references for the symbol <span style="color:red"> *browser* </span> in closure.js
-- The first reference of browser is an assignment, an emoji  📝 indicates the value changed in this line.
-In many cases, we search for references to find out where the value changed.
+- The first reference of browser is an assignment, an emoji  📝 indicates the value is changed in this line.
+In many cases, we search for references to find out when the value changed.
 - The second reference of `browser` is inside function `displayName` and `displayName` sit inside `makeFunc`, So you will see ` displayName{} <-  makeFunc{}`
 - The third similar to the second, as var browser is on the right side of '=', the value not changed in this line